These are not simply pre-done communications created to save you time. They are Templates on a Mission!

 Usage Rights—please take time to read this once

 Don't you hate complicated statements about this?
 Ours is easy; here it is:

 You AND any staff member or volunteer who works with your communication ministry can use the Templates to create ministry communications without attribution, if you keep in mind the additional rights of the artwork below.

-I encourage sharing the Templates with volunteers because one of the things we want to promote is training a person in every ministry in the church to create quality communications to promote their ministry.
-That's one of benefits of the Templates being in MS Publisher, it is much cheaper and easier to use.
-We don't think church communications expertise should be an ivory tower spiritual skill for the overworked church staff only.
+I encourage sharing the Templates with volunteers because one of the things I want to promote is training a person in every ministry in the church to create quality communications to promote their ministry (e.g. Kid's Ministry creates materials for that ministry, a member of the Women's Ministry for that one, etc.) .
+That's one of benefits of the Templates being in MS Publisher or completely done for you in other programs.
+This is so much easier than expecting a volunteer to learn to use Photoshop, InDesign, or Illustrator.
+I don't think church communications expertise should be an ivory tower spiritual skill for the overworked church staff only.
 Many of the people in your congregation have a better computer set-up at home than you do—they should be trained to help out.